rocky-linux/documentation/docs/books/incus_server/04-firewall.md

 title: 4 Firewall Setup
 author: Steven Spencer
 contributors: Ezequiel Bruni, Ganna Zhyrnova
-tested_with: 8.8, 9.2
+tested_with: 9.4
 tags:
-  - lxd
+  - incus
   - enterprise
-  - lxd security
+  - incus security
 ---

-# Chapter 4: firewall setup

 Throughout this chapter you will need to be root or able to `sudo` to become root.

 As with any server, you need to ensure that it is secure from the outside world and on your LAN.
 Your example server only has a LAN interface, but it is totally possible to have two interfaces, one each facing your LAN and WAN networks.

-!!! warning "A note regarding Rocky Linux 9.x and `iptables`"

-    Starting with Rocky Linux 9.0, `iptables` and all of the associated utilities are officially deprecated.
-This means that in future versions of the operating system, they will disappear altogether.
-A previous version of this document contained instructions for `iptables` set up, but it has now been removed.

-    For all current versions of Rocky Linux, using `firewalld` is recommended.

 ## Firewall set up - `firewalld`

 For _firewalld_ rules, you need to use [this basic procedure](../../guides/security/firewalld.md) or be familiar with those concepts.
-Our assumptions are: LAN network of 192.168.1.0/24 and a bridge named lxdbr0.
-To be clear, you might have many interfaces on your LXD server, with one perhaps facing your WAN.
+The assumptions here are: LAN network of 192.168.1.0/24 and a bridge named incusbr0.
+To be clear, you might have many interfaces on your Incus server, with one perhaps facing your WAN.
 You are also going to create a zone for the bridged and local networks.
 This is just for zone clarity's sake.
 The other zone names do not really apply.
 This procedure assumes that you already know the basics of _firewalld_.

 ```bash
 firewall-cmd --new-zone=bridge --permanent